What is the Erma Bombeck | Anna Lefler Humorist-in-Residence Program?

-The residency runs April 5-19, 2020, immediately following the close of the Erma Bombeck Writers’ Workshop.
+The residency runs March 27-April 10, 2022, immediately following the close of the Erma Bombeck Writers’ Workshop.

 How will the two humorists-in-residence be selected?

 Preliminary judges — authors, columnists and comedy writers — will assess the applications based on the power and potential of the idea.
 Strong consideration will be given to the persuasiveness of the pitch and humor of the writing sample.
 Preference will be given to emerging writers.
 Winners will be judged by averaging scores assigned by judges to each entry.
 Besides the two grand prize winners, three finalists and five honorable mentions will win cash prizes ($250 and $100).

 Finalist judges — nationally known humorists — will select the two winners from the finalist pool, using the same criteria.

 When will the winners be announced?

 The winners will be announced Monday, Nov.
 16, 2021, via an announcement on this website, news release, e-newsletter, social media and other promotional channels.

 How will the winners be notified?